-- Public Education.
+- KYTC MS4 Permit.
+KYTC completed the Division of Water program review.
+Information was gathered from all KYTC stormwater entities for the review. - Public Education.
 As the only statewide MS4 permit holder in the Commonwealth, KYTC has the capacity to deliver a consistent statewide message based on the outcomes of the statewide stormwater survey it conducts.
 KYTC has encouraged input and involvement from MS4 community stakeholders to shape its media outreach campaign strategy.
 KYTC built on the media outreach campaign established during the previous permit term, publishing television and radio advertisements that educate residents across the Commonwealth on their personal impact to stormwater quality.
 The radio and television public service announcements have reached countless Kentucky residents.
 In addition, the advertisements are supported by the stormwater website, http://stormwater.ky.gov, which encourages individuals to take personal responsibility for their actions and to learn how they can improve stormwater quality.
 A new video was produced in 2012 in cooperation with the KSA and KDOW.
-Six audio ads were renewed. - Kentucky Engineering Exposure Network (KEEN).
+Six audio ads were redeveloped.

+Kentucky Engineering Exposure Network (KEEN).
 KYTC is dedicated to educating school children about the benefits of an engineering education, including focusing on stormwater and environmental topics.
 KYTC is taking steps to further utilize KEEN to integrate stormwater program messages.
-KYTC purchased Stormwater Enviroscapes for each of the twelve Districts.
-A two day workshop was held to develop age appropriate presentations and train staff on giving talks.
-Approximately fifty KYTC staff attended the workshop. - Construction Program Training: Kentucky Erosion Prevention and Sediment Control (KEPSC).
+KEEN developed an enviroscape promotional video for training.

-KYTC continues to support KEPSC, including the KEPSC-RI training course for roadway inspectors, designed specifically for KYTC staff and contractors.

-Over the current and previous permit terms, KEPSC courses have made a significant impact educating inspectors on the importance of construction site stabilization.
+- Construction Program Training: Kentucky Erosion Prevention and Sediment Control (KEPSC). - KYTC continues to support KEPSC, including the KEPSC-RI training course for roadway inspectors, designed specifically for KYTC staff and contractors.
+Over the current and previous permit terms, KEPSC courses have made a significant impact educating inspectors on the importance of construction

+- site stabilization.
 The KEPSC RI course builds on the basic requirements of the KYR10 construction stormwater permit and focuses on linear projects specific to KYTC needs.
-The course covers project development, KYR10 overview, pre-construction meetings, pre-disturbance inspections, inspector responsibilities, best management practices, and individual permits. - Henderson, Lexington & Paducah Outfall Mapping.
-Through its partnering arrangements, KYTC satisfies IDDE requirements of the permit.
-As non-partner communities, Henderson, Lexington and Paducah do not complete mapping and screening activities for KYTC's right-of-way.
-KYTC began outfall mapping in these communities and completed mapping activities in advance of permit deadlines. - Construction Program.
+The course covers project development, KYR10 overview, pre-construction meetings, pre-disturbance inspections, inspector responsibilities, best management practices, and individual permits. - KYTC Post Construction BMP Menu.
+KYTC developed a sixty-five page best management practices menu for designers.
+The BMPs typically have several sections including a description, purpose, construction considerations, design criteria, maintenance and cost considerations.
+The menu has been forwarded to the KYTC Division of Design for promulgation. - Construction Program.
 KYTC continued compliance with KYR10 and individual construction permits.
 The construction sites are inspected per the permit requirements.
 Enforcement actions are taken by issuance of five day letters.
 Liquidated damages are imposed if measures are not taken to address deficiencies.
-During 2013, liquidated damages were assessed on two projects for the amount of \$88,750.